sharc-lab/lightningsim-doc/docs/source/tutorial/setup-crnch.rst

 Login to CRNCH Resources
 ========================

 To access the CRNCH resources, visit `synestia-ood.cc.gatech.edu <https://synestia-ood.cc.gatech.edu/>`_.
-You will be prompted to log in with your Georgia Tech credentials; please use the guest credentials provided to you.
+You will be prompted to log in with your Georgia Tech credentials; please reserve an account from `this spreadsheet <https://docs.google.com/spreadsheets/d/1-MYrWpV-soiENbQtPwdLAdj7NFgNX39WBqP-HPJZGuc/edit>`_ and use those credentials.

 Once you have logged in, you will be presented with the Open OnDemand web interface with tabs for both the Pynq board cluster (:guilabel:`Pynq-Z2`) and Synestia VMs (:guilabel:`Synth & Emu`):